 Once toddlers have left the baby stage behind, a whole new world opens up to them.
 They are now zooming around, trying to make sense of the world.

 With all that zooming comes curiosity, and this is the perfect time to start teaching small life lessons about responsibility.

-Age appropriate chores for toddlers
+Age-appropriate chores for toddlers

 1) Use manners

-As they grow, now is the time to start teaching little tikes the proper time to say please, thank you, and all the proper manners we use in everyday interactions with others.
+As they grow, now is the time to start teaching toddlers and preschoolers the proper time to say please, thank you, and all the proper manners we use in everyday interactions with others.

 2) Put away toys

 Yes, it will require you as the parent to actually help them walk the toy to the toy box and possibly remove it from your toddlers hand and show them that this is the place to put it away.

 After a few weeks of hand holding, you might be surprised at how they have picked on what you do, and can start to put away toys when it’s time to clean up.

-3) Wipe up small spills
+3) Wipe small spills

-If your toddler spills water from her cup, no biggie.
-That’s the perfect time to show her how to grab a small towel and wipe up the mess.
-Of course she may not gt it all completely up, but the point is to start to train her to take responsibility for her actions.
+That’s a good time to show her how to grab a small towel and wipe up the mess.
+Of course she may not get it all completely up, but the point is to start to train her to take responsibility for her actions.

-4) Put own cup and plate on table
+4) Put cup and plate on table

 One thing we’ve done in our house is make a kid drawer at the level of all the children.
 That way they can be more independent with getting the things they need on their own.